Luftwaffe radio equipment of World War II: Long range radio navigation systems

 Sonne: This system transmitted on 270–480 kHz and could be received on a FuG 10.
 No special receiver was required as the pattern was discernable with the ear all that was required was the special charts.
 At least 6 stations were built providing coverage from the Bay of Biscay to Norway.
 Accuracy was reasonable during the day but errors up to 4 degrees occurred at night.
 The allies captured the maps with resulted in the being issued to allied units, because of this the allies left the Sonne system alone.
 After the war the stations were rebuilt and operated into the 1970s.
 The system was called Consol by that time.

 Mond: Development work was done on Sonne (sun) to remove the night time errors, this system was called Mond (moon).
 Work was never completed.

 Truhe: This system was based on the British GEE system.
 After British units were captured the Germans set up a project to 'clone' the units.
 The first unit was the FuG 122 which allowed the reception of British GEE signals.
 Units in France received these units and were able to navigate using British signals.
 The Germans then developed the concept to produce FuG 123 receivers which would allow a wider turning range.
-This allowed the Germans to setup GEE chains of their own further inside Germany where the British GEE signals were unusable.
+This allowed the Germans to set up GEE chains of their own further inside Germany where the British GEE signals were unusable.
 There seems to have been some idea of using frequencies very close to the British frequencies to make jamming by the Allies hard to do without jamming their own GEE system.
 One chain became operational around Berlin.